kyma-project/community/concepts/installer-migration-hooks/README.md

 - This mechanism supports jobs for two different use cases: The __component-based__ jobs and the __global/component-independent__ jobs
   - __Component-based__:
-    - Check whether the component is installed on the cluster or must be newly installed; and only trigger if it must be installed.
+    - Check whether the component is installed in the cluster or must be newly installed; and only trigger if it must be installed.
     - It should be possible to trigger jobs before and after a deployment of a component.
   - __Global / Component-independent__:
     - Always trigger the job when installing or upgrading Kyma.